 Each color represents a different activity, or a specific record of activity for that day.
 In gray are the Move IQ events that we can consult.

 The information you record for each activity is very basic - approximate duration and start time, but does not specify calories, steps, distance or any other metrics.

-For these events, there is no use of GPS, nor heart rate tracking per second.
+For these events there is no use of GPS, nor heart rate tracking per second.
 It is the Garmin Connect server that dissects the accelerometer data to determine if there has been prolonged activity.
-And not only for walks, but it is also capable of recognizing swimming or cycling events.
-For example, a swim at the beach or a bike ride, activities for which you do not want to start an activity because it is not a specific workout or has a high intensity, but which is still "exercising".
+And not just for walks, it is also capable of recognizing swimming or cycling events.
+For example a swim at the beach or a bike ride, activities for which you don't want to initiate an activity because they are not specific training or high intensity, but they are still "exercise".
 It is likely (and desirable) that the information we see in the future for these activities will be expanded.

 But as it is evident, if you want the maximum number of data you will have to start the activity in the application of each one of them.

 And just as the analysis of that activity is done directly on the Garmin servers, the analysis of your sleep is done in the same way.
 You only have to wear your watch while you sleep and the next day, after synchronization, you can see basic information about the quality of your sleep.

 In general and observing the data over different days, the time at which it records the beginning of sleep is usually correct, although there are always situations where it interprets that I have gone to sleep when I am, for example, reading a book in bed.
 But where it does not fail is at the time of waking up.